 Lfm and Dylan cross paths

 On May 11, 2019, LFM played for a private party in Lacomb, LA, St. Tammany Parish.
 Rick, Tommy, Andre, and Louis Michot played for the event and when it was over, Louis and Andre drove down the street for an LBR gig at the Dew Drop Jazz and Social Club in Mandeville.
 Tommy and David sat in with them for a few songs.
 During a break, the Michot’s were approached by a woman who asked if we were the same Michot’s who used to play at a bar called Muddy Waters on Oak Street in uptown New Orleans (Nola).
 David said yes indeed, we played there every two weeks for several years in the late 1980s.
 We played from 10 pm to 2 am and always had a big dance crowd.
 The woman said that she would often come to our shows there to dance and listen to our music.
 There was one particular night, she said, that she saw Bob Dylan watching our show and listening to our music.
 She said that it was around Mardi Gras 1989 when Bob was in Nola recording an album (“Oh Mercy”) at Daniel Lanois’ studio on St. Charles Street, not too far from Muddy Waters.
 She said that on that night Bob kept a low profile and he didn’t let anyone know that he was there, he just stayed in the background and blended in with the crowd.
 She said that being there at that location, near the river, and hearing our music, inspired Bob to write the song, “The Man with the Long Black Coat,” which he wrote in the studio and recorded on that album in Nola, Oh Mercy.
 We looked up the lyrics to the song (see below) and there are many things that certainly fit the description of the setting there at Muddy Waters: crickets chirping, high water (the Mississippi River), windows open, African trees, hurricane breeze, old dance hall on the outskirts of town, she asked him to dance, smoke on the water (fog), tree trunks uprooted, all create images typical of the scene that night.
 Also, the chord progressions are Am, C, G, same as our “Chanson de Mardi Gras” which we undoubtedly played that night since it was Carnival season.
 The album was recorded in March of 1989.
+The album cover was an artistic painging of a couple dancing.
 All the connections fit.
 It seems we had a small part in a song written and recorded by Bob Dylan, and we never knew it!

 Man in the Long Black Coat